ktroach/cmnext/README.md

  - Modern stack with Framer Motion animations
  - Security via tRPC and Clerk
  - Includes boilerplates, examples, and templates
+ - I used the @uiw/react-md-editor package for editing Markdown in place.
+The library is great but did require quite alot of work to customize the toolbar for this app.
+Also, plans are in place to possibly integrate the novel editor which will provide notion-style slash commands in place while live editing markdown.

+## Summary

 1) Clone this repo
 2) Install dependencies